Pzre9/The-Library-of-Cringe/README.md

 - "Burning-Sight Images"
    et cetera.

 So... yeah.
-You can download the zip if you dare.
+You can download the zip if you dare watch I guess.